Table of Contents

 1. GAN-Based Image Generation

-At the core of many fake ID tools are Generative Adversarial Networks, or GANs.
-These AI systems are trained on large sets of real ID images and learn to generate new, realistic variations by mimicking their visual features.
-That includes document layouts, background patterns, barcodes, and even the placement of security elements like seals or microtext.
-The user inputs custom information—such as name, date of birth, and issuing authority—and the model produces a high quality ID that looks legitimate and unique.
+At the core of many fake ID tools are Generative Adversarial Networks (GANs).
+These AI models are trained on large sets of real ID images and learn to produce new, realistic variations by copying their visual features.
+This includes document layouts, background patterns, barcodes, and the placement of security elements such as seals or microtext.
+The user inputs custom information such as name, date of birth, and issuing authority, and the model produces a high-quality ID that looks legitimate and unique.

-Some platforms rely less on raw image generation and more on intelligent templating.
-Users upload a photo, select a document type from a list of supported countries, and the system automatically assembles a realistic ID using predesigned layouts.
-These tools often simulate features like holograms or plastic reflections to make the ID appear as if it were photographed on a real surface.
-OnlyFake, discussed earlier, is one such example of a platform offering streamlined document creation with country-specific customization.
+Some platforms rely less on full image generation and more on intelligent templating.
+Users upload a photo, select a document type from a list of supported countries, and the system assembles a realistic ID using predesigned layouts.
+These tools often simulate features such as holograms or plastic reflections so the ID appears as if it were photographed on a real surface.
+OnlyFake, discussed earlier, is an example of a platform offering streamlined document creation with country-specific customization.

 3. Synthetic Identity Marketplaces

-Beyond standalone platforms, entire marketplaces have formed around synthetic identity services.
+Beyond individual platforms, entire marketplaces now exist for synthetic identity services.
 These range from dark web vendors to encrypted Telegram and Signal channels.
-Some marketplaces offer one-off document creation, while others promote bulk ID packages or subscription services for ongoing fraud operations.
+Some offer one-off document creation, while others promote bulk ID packages or subscription services for ongoing fraud operations.
 Many operate under rotating names to avoid detection.

-One prominent example is ProKYC, which has been linked to a wide range of synthetic fraud services.
-It reportedly provides not only fake documents but also accompanying videos designed to pass liveness checks and selfie verification workflows.
-According to reporting by the Cato Network, footage from Telegram channels shows ProKYC simulating full identity verification steps, posing a serious risk to platforms that rely on webcam or phone camera authentication.
+One example is ProKYC, which has been linked to a variety of synthetic fraud services.
+Reports indicate it provides not only fake documents but also videos designed to pass liveness checks and selfie verification workflows.
+According to the Cato Network, footage from Telegram channels shows ProKYC simulating full identity verification steps, posing a serious risk to platforms that rely on webcam or phone-based authentication.

-Another example is Vondy, an AI powered tool marketed for creating professional-looking ID cards such as student or employee badges.
-While intended for legitimate use, the tool’s flexibility and minimal oversight leave room for abuse.
-Users can generate customized documents in minutes, raising concerns about how easily such platforms could be used for fraudulent activity.
+Another example is Vondy, an AI-powered tool marketed for creating professional-looking ID cards such as student or employee badges.
+While designed for legitimate use, its flexibility and minimal oversight leave it open to abuse.
+Users can generate customized documents in minutes, raising concerns about its potential for fraudulent activity.

 Real-World Impact and Use Cases of AI-Generated Fake IDs

-AI generated fake IDs are no longer limited to niche fraud schemes.
-They are now being used across industries in ways that expose major gaps in identity verification, from finance to social platforms.
-The following examples highlight how synthetic IDs are impacting real-world systems:
+AI-generated fake IDs are no longer confined to small-scale fraud.
+They are being used across industries in ways that expose serious gaps in identity verification.
+Below are some of the most common and concerning applications:

 1. Financial Fraud and Crypto Exploits